Camtron954/Ryan-Cameron-Repository/README.md

 Load balancing ensures that the application will be highly :  safe from DDos attacks by changing the flow of web traffic  , in addition to restricting :  outside access, we can use a remote Virtual Machine to safely log in  to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the : data in the files, for when they may have been changed and system :  metrics & stats, for when you are ready to send them to an output .
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the : data in the files, for when they may have been changed and system :
++ Metrics & stats, for when you are ready to send them to an output .

 The configuration details of each machine may be found below.